wmcbrine/tivoremote/README.txt

 Command-Line Options
 --------------------

--t, --force-tk   Use the Tkinter GUI even if PyGTK is available.
+-t, --force-tk   Use the Tkinter GUI even if GTK is available.

+-2, --force-gtk2 Use the GTK 2 (PyGTK) GUI even if GTK 3 is available.

 -l, --landscape  Move the second half of the button display to a
                  position to the right of the first half, instead of